cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 # B

+**Bag n Tag (n):** We used to shut up the robots in a dark box and ship them away from home.
+Now we just suffocate them.~GaryVoshol

 **Bass (n.):** An anomaly that causes speakers to vibrate the entire room they are in.
 See Closing Ceremonies.~TheBoulderite

 **Battery (n):** An energy storing device that features black and red wire handles.~Taylor